Spagles/BestMix/README.md

 - Added support for Nutrition-stat, High and Low
 - Updated chinese translation, thanks NBurger500

-[strike]**As the bill-logic have been changed and my skills in Transpiling-code is not high enough to fix it, the mod is as of now not working.**[/strike]
+~~**As the bill-logic have been changed and my skills in Transpiling-code is not high enough to fix it, the mod is as of now not working.**~~

 Restored functionality thanks to: